nostrband/noauth-enclaved/README.md

 # Nostr Signer for AWS Nitro Enclave

 **Noauth-enclaved** is a [nip46](https://github.com/nostr-protocol/nips/blob/master/46.md) signer to be deployed inside [AWS Nitro Enclave](https://aws.amazon.com/ec2/nitro/nitro-enclaves/).
-Such deployement allows clients to cryptographically verify various claims about the code running on the server, and thus feel (more) confident that their keys won't be stolen.
+This allows clients to cryptographically verify various claims about the code running on the server, and thus feel (more) confident that their keys won't be stolen.

 From AWS: